-Although I like to think of myself as an expert when it comes to family holidays, I am not a big camper… I’ve been asked on many occasions to recommend family campsites in Europe, so I decided I better get some help to write this post.
+Although I like to think of myself as an expert when it comes to family camping holidays, I am not a big camper… I’ve been asked on many occasions to recommend family campsites in Europe, so I decided I better get some help to write this post.

 I contacted some of my favourite family bloggers and travel writers, as well as a travel agent friend of mine, who I like to call The Camping Expert.
 The result is a great mix of Europe’s best family campsites.
-I have everything from super-sized campsites in Spain, to authentic French sites on Chateau grounds, as well as some places you may not be too familiar with in Italy, Croatia and Austria.
+I have everything from super-sized campsites in Spain, to authentic French sites on Chateau grounds, as well as some great places you may not be too familiar with in Italy, Croatia and Austria.

-My idea of the perfect campsite is a small quiet park with a nice pool, and a Boulangerie next door selling freshly baked baguettes each morning!
+My idea of the perfect campsite is a small quiet park with a nice outdoor or indoor pool, and a Boulangerie next door selling freshly baked baguettes each morning!
 However, I am fully aware this would not suit everyone, including my own kids, who at 11 and 14 would not thank me if I brought them there now.

-Nevertheless, there are families with young children that prefer quieter campsites, and for some, good food is a priority, while others love waterslides and non-stop entertainment.
+Nevertheless, there are families with small children that prefer quieter campsites, and for some, good food is a priority, while others love waterslides and non-stop entertainment.
 For this reason this list has family campsites to suit all tastes, across many European countries.
 Hopefully there will be one here to suit you.

 Catherine Bowe’s top family campsites: